Ledger > Extra: VAT (Tax) Setup |

 •When adding items to an invoice with a tax type that is not the default, the system will attempt to find a tax with the same code in the customer's selected tax system.

-Supplier VAT registration.
+Supplier VAT registration

 Note:

-Input Tax - Customs VAT Code: ICU VAT 100%
+Input Tax - Customs VAT

 If you use this VAT code on the Shipping and Other Costs tab in the GRV (Goods Received Voucher) then it won't affect your Landing Cost, and the total VAT amount can be claimed.